 The numbers in this section have been prepared on a UK GAAP basis.
-For UK GAAP reporting purposes the group discounts its technical provisions applying a discount rate of 3.77% (2021: 1.15%).
-The tables below exclude the effect of this discounting.
+For UK GAAP reporting purposes the group discounts its technical provisions applying a discount rate of 3.40% (2022: 3.77%).

 The balance on the technical account of the Group for the year as shown in the financial statements is shown in the tables below.